Back to All Events

 MS. MUSIC: Jackie Alper

-A fine contralto, she once backed Paul Robeson in concert, and co-wrote a song recorded by Nina Simone.
-She was part of a circle of close - famous and infamous musical activists from the 1930s on (see above).
-Here in the Capital Region, she was a much-loved figure in the activist community, putting seemingly relentless energy toward a host of regional organizations, groups dedicated to music for social change.
-On-air and off, she worked to support The Eighth Step, Old Songs, Caffe Lena, Pick'n & Sing'n Gatherin’, sloop Clearwater and more.
+A fine contralto, Jackie once backed Paul Robeson in concert, and co-wrote a song with Nina Simone.
+She was part of a tight circle of close - famous and infamous - musical activists from the 1940s on (see above) who believed music can hasten social change.
+Living in Schenectady, she was a much-loved figure in the activist community, putting seemingly relentless energy toward a host of regional organizations, groups and artists dedicated to music and social change.
+On-air and off, she loved and supported The Eighth Step, Old Songs, Caffe Lena, Pick'n & Sing'n Gatherin’, sloop Clearwater and more.

 Later Event: November 14